 Sex Education and Value Conflict in the Liberal State

-The Fourth Annual Educational Theory Summer Institute (ETSI), was held at the University of Illinois at Urbana-Champaign from August 20-22, 2012.
+The Fourth Educational Theory Summer Institute (ETSI), was held at the University of Illinois at Urbana-Champaign from August 20-22, 2012.
 The journal Educational Theory and the Department of Education Policy, Organization, & Leadership co-sponsored this event.

 The theme was: Sex Education and Value Conflict in the Liberal State.
-Educational Theory commissioned a team of outstanding scholars to produce fresh and substantive statements on this pressing issue, and their papers will appear as a special issue of Educational Theory in the fall of 2013.
+Educational Theory commissioned a team of outstanding scholars to produce fresh and substantive statements on this pressing issue.
+Their papers appear as a special issue of Educational Theory Volume 63, no. 5.
 The invited 2012 participants were:

 • Josh Corngold, University of Tulsa (director)